stergiosbamp/deep-physical-activity-prediction/README.md

-# Physical Activity Prediction with Deep Learning
+# UBIWEAR: An End-To-End Framework for Intelligent Physical Activity Prediction With Machine and Deep Learning
-This is the GitHub repository for the Thesis entitled "Physical Activity Prediction with Deep Learning" of MSc Data and Web Science.
+This is the GitHub repository for the Thesis entitled "UBIWEAR: An End-To-End Framework for Intelligent Physical Activity Prediction With Machine and Deep Learning" of MSc Data and Web Science.

 :rocket: **One of our major contributions is** [UBIWEAR](./ubiwear/).